oppsec/oppsec/README.md

 ### 👋 Welcome to my profile!

-My name is Daniel, *(but you can call me oppsec)*, I'm 17 and work as pentester in a Brazilian security company.
+My name is Daniel, *(but you can call me oppsec)*, I'm 17 and work as a pentester in a Brazilian security company.
 I like to develop tools and security resolutions in Python, write something on my blog and help the community.
-You can reach me on [Twitter](https://twitter.com/opps3c) if you wan't to message me.
+You can reach me on [Twitter](https://twitter.com/opps3c) if you want to message me.

 ```sh
 opp@b0x~ $ pfetch